 It's paired with the SuperAmp which uses a combo of USB and optical out to get the best possible quality audio - though will happily use the optical out from your TV if you have a PS4 Slim.
 It's Bluetooth-enabled and smartphone app-controlled, allowing you to take calls without taking the headset off.

-3. Razer Thresher Ultimate for PS4
+3. Razer Thresher Ultimate